What is captive product pricing?

 The Core Product

 The core product is priced more affordably than the accessory product, even though it is only bought once.
-Companies set the core product price according to demand and production costs.
+Companies set the core product management and price according to demand and production costs.

 Exemplifications Of Captive Product Pricing

 Physical products with accessories and consumables are the most famous examples of captive product pricing.
 You may have seen some of these products on sale or even bought them without realizing the pricing.
 These include; a coffee maker and coffee pods, mobile phones and subscription plans, game consoles and joysticks, and printer and ink cartridges.